Amidah: Origin

-The language of the Amidah most likely comes from the Mishnaic period, both before and after the destruction of the Temple (70 CE).
-In the time of the Mishnah, it was considered unnecessary to fully prescribe its text and content.
+There has been a general consensus that some form of the eighteen blessings of the Amidah date to the Second Temple period.
+In the time of the Mishnah, it was considered unnecessary to prescribe its text and content fully.
 This may have been simply because the language was well known to the Mishnah's authors.
-The Mishnah may also have not recorded specific text because of an aversion to making prayer a matter of rigor and fixed formula.
+The Mishnah may also have not recorded specific text because of an aversion to making prayer a matter of rigor and fixed formulæ.

-According to the Talmud, Gamaliel II, the first leader of the Sanhedrin after the fall of the Second Temple in 70 CE, undertook to codify uniformly the public service, directing Simeon HaPakoli to edit the blessings (probably in the order they had already acquired) and made it a duty, incumbent on every one, to recite the prayer three times daily.
-But this does not imply that the blessings were unknown before that date; in other passages the Amidah is traced to the "first wise men", or to the Great Assembly.
+According to the Talmud, Rabban Gamaliel II, the first leader of the Sanhedrin after the fall of the Second Temple in 70 CE, undertook to codify uniformly the public service, directing Simeon HaPakoli to edit the blessings (probably in the order they had already acquired) and made it a duty, incumbent on everyone, to recite the prayer three times daily.
+Still, this does not imply that the blessings were unknown before that date; in other passages, the Amidah is traced to the "first wise men", or to the Great Assembly.
 In order to reconcile the various assertions of editorship, the Talmud concludes that the prayers had fallen into disuse, and that Gamaliel reinstituted them.

-The historical kernel in these conflicting reports seems to be that the benedictions date from the earliest days of the Pharisaic Synagogue.
-They were at first spontaneous outgrowths of the efforts to establish the Pharisaic Synagogue in opposition to, or at least in correspondence with, the Sadducean Temple service.
-This is apparent from the aggadic endeavor to connect the stated times of prayer (morning and afternoon) with the Temple sacrifices at the same times (for the evening prayer, recourse was had to artificial comparison with the sacrificial portions consumed on the altar during the night).

-The Talmud indicates that when Rabbi Gamaliel II undertook to uniformly codify the public service and to regulate private devotion, he directed Samuel ha-Katan to write another paragraph inveighing against informers and heretics, which was inserted as the twelfth prayer in modern sequence, making the number of blessings nineteen.
+The Talmud indicates that when Gamaliel undertook to codify the Amidah, he directed Samuel ha-Katan to write another paragraph inveighing against informers and heretics, which was inserted as the twelfth prayer in modern sequence, making the number of blessings nineteen.
 Other Talmudic sources indicate, however, that this prayer was part of the original 18; and that 19 prayers came about when the 15th prayer for the restoration of Jerusalem and of the throne of David (coming of the Messiah) was split into two.